Detroit unions to end talks if state plan accepted

 UNIONS DIG IN

-As it is currently written, the consent agreement would implement far more uniformity among contracts as well as additional outsourcing, alterations to health-care agreements and rewriting of work rules.
+As it is written, the consent agreement would implement far more uniformity among contracts as well as additional outsourcing, alterations to healthcare agreements and rewriting of work rules.

-The unions completed concession negotiations with Detroit over a month ago and say they have no intention to resume talks based on Snyder's plan.
+The unions completed concession negotiations with Detroit over a month ago and said they have no intention of resuming talks based on Snyder's plan.

 "As long as I am president we will not be back at the table prior to the expiration date of our contract," Albert Garrett, president of AFSCME Council 25, told Detroit's city council.

-The American Federation of State, County and Municipal Employees, or AFSCME, represents about half of the city's unions and a third of the city's employee headcount.
+The American Federation of State, County and Municipal Employees, or AFSCME, represents about half of the city's unions and a third of its employees.

 Snyder, who faces a deadline as soon as Thursday for acting on the review team's recommendations, is trying to act before Detroit is expected to run out of money in May.
 Once a plan is in place, city officials would be required to go back to the unions to once again negotiate cost reductions.